Keelhauled/HSPlugins/README.md

 *ModMenuManager is required to use this*.

 #### TogglePOV - [Download](DOWNLOADS/TogglePOV.zip)
-The original and the best POV mod for Honey Select improved and updated to the latest version.
+The original and the best POV mod for Honey Select improved and updated for the latest version.
 Default hotkey is `Backspace`.
 Right mouse button can be used to change the FOV while in first person mode.
 Core code not written by me.